CS2103AUG2016-T10-C4/Main/test/java/ruby/keyboardwarrior/ManualTesting/TestScript.md

 4. **Input**: add new todo4
 5. **Input**: add new deadline1 by 081116 2359
 6. **Input**: add new event1 from 081116 2359 091116 1200
-7. **Output**: 4 new items under Todos will be added("1) new todo1", "2) new todo2", "3) new todo3", "4) new todo4"), number of Todos will be updated to 4, 1 new item under Deadlines will be added ("1) deadline1 by Tue 23:59 08-Nov-2016"), number of Deadlines will be updated to 1, 1 new item under Events will be added ("1) Tue 23:59 08-Nov-2016 to Wed 12:00 09-Nov-2016	event1"), number of Events will be updated to 1
+7. **Output**: 4 new items under Todos will be added("1) new todo1", "2) new todo2", "3) new todo3", "4) new todo4"), number of Todos will be updated to 4, 1 new item under Deadlines will be added ("1) new deadline1 by Tue 23:59 08-Nov-2016"), number of Deadlines will be updated to 1, 1 new item under Events will be added ("1) Tue 23:59 08-Nov-2016 to Wed 12:00 09-Nov-2016	new event1"), number of Events will be updated to 1

 ###Delete###
 1. **Input**: list todo